fireboltattdev/mx2/README.rst

 Python M2X API Client
 =====================

-The AT&T `M2X API`_ provides all the needed operations to connect your devices to the `AT&T M2X storage service`_.
+The AT&T `M2X API`_ provides all the needed operations to connect your devices to `AT&T's M2X service`_.
 This client provides an easy to use interface for your favorite language, Python.

-The library provides an interface to navigate and register your data source values with the `AT&T M2X storage service`_, while supporting Python 2 and 3.
+The library provides an interface to navigate and register your data source values with the `AT&T's M2X service`_, while supporting Python 2 and 3.

 There are only a few dependencies: